microsoft/kiota/vscode/microsoft-kiota/README.md

 All that in a matter of seconds.

-## Microsoft Kiota extension for Visual Studio Code
+## Kiota extension for Visual Studio Code

 This [Visual Studio Code](https://code.visualstudio.com/) (VS Code) extension adds a rich UI for the Kiota experience.
 The features include all of Kiota capabilities such as search for API descriptions, filtering and generating API clients and more!